noahweasley/SMD-Desktop/contributing.md

 This will enable you to test the test and view the contents of files created by the application properly.
 Set `DB_FILEPATH` to a custom folder of your choice and also edit the path to the database folder in `clear-debug-database` script if you want it to run successfully.
 Any changes made to this script should be changed to the default before opening a pull request.

-- To check your code for errors and enforce code formatting, run `$ npm run lint`

-- To automatically format your code according to the Prettier configuration, run `$ npm run format`

-This will ensure that your code is consistent and error-free, according to the rules and settings specified in the project's ESLint and Prettier configurations.

 ### Building the application

 - Run `npm run pack:win32` to build for Windows x32